21 Day South Island Explorer Package

 Driving time Wanaka to Franz Josef 285 km / 177 miles, 3.5 hours

 Enjoy the journey up the West Coast to reach Franz Josef.
-There are many short walks and viewing points to take in along the Haast Pass Highway, which will help break up the journey—a scenic walk to the Blue Pools is highly recommended.
-Other points of interest along the way are Ship Cove and Bruce Bay.
-Continuing along the West Coast, you may like to visit to Lake Matheson near Fox Glacier, where you can take a 20-minute walk (one-way) to the jetty to admire the reflected views of the Southern Alps on the surface of the lake.
+There are many short walks and viewing points to take in along the Haast Pass Highway, which will help break up the journey.
+Continuing along the West Coast, you may like to visit to Lake Matheson near Fox Glacier, where you can take a 40-minute return walk to the jetty to admire the reflected views of the Southern Alps on the surface of the lake.

 In the afternoon, you have the option to add on a highly recommended scenic helicopter flight to view and land on Franz Josef Glacier.